gabrielrv228/Selenium_Bot/README.md

 from selenium.webdriver.common.by import By
 ```
 And here comes the program:
-- 1. We will define how often is going the script to perform the task.
+- 1. We define how often is teh script going to perform the task.
 ```
 schedule.every(1).minutes.do(job)
 ```
-- 2. Here we will solve an issue: The web detects the ip address of the machine and does not pay more than one visit.
+- Here we will solve an issue: The web detects the ip address of the machine and does not pay more than one visit.
-I have made use of a free proxy service for changing the ip adress every attempt.
-This part of the script pastes the adversitment url and navigates to it automatically.
+I have made use of a free web proxy service for changing the ip adress in every attempt.
+This part of the script goes to the free proxy site, pastes the adversitment url and navigates to it automatically.
 ```
 browser.get('https://www.blewpass.com/')
 capa = DesiredCapabilities.FIREFOX